Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: Data acquisition system and electronics

-The data acquisition (DAQ) system and electronics are installed in an electronics rack near the detector that is placed in a temperature-controlled vinyl house.
-The system comprises DAQ modules, high voltage suppliers, and a computer.
+The data acquisition (DAQ) system and electronics are installed in an electronics rack near the detector, which is placed in a temperature-controlled vinyl house.
+The system comprises DAQ modules, high-voltage suppliers, and a computer.
 The same system was used for the COSINE-100 experiment with successful long-term operation~\cite{Adhikari:2018fpo}.
-Figure~\ref{ref:NEON_DAQ} shows an overall data-flow diagram for the NEON experiment.
+Figure~\ref{ref:NEON_DAQ} shows the overall data flow diagram of the NEON experiment.

-There are twelve 3-inch NaI(Tl) crystal-readout PMTs and ten 5-inch PMTs for taking signal from LS.
-Each NaI(Tl) crystal PMT has two readout channels: high-gain anode channel for low energy and low-gain dynode channel in fifth stage for high energy.
-A total of 22 high voltages ensure supply and 34 signal channels are recorded by the DAQ system.
-Analog signals from NaI(Tl) crystal-readout PMTs are amplified via custom-made preamplifiers.
+There are twelve 3-inch NaI(Tl) crystal-readout PMTs and ten 5-inch LS-readout PMTs.
+Each NaI(Tl) crystal PMT has two readout channels: a high-gain anode channel for low energy and low-gain dynode channel in the fifth stage for high energy.
+Analog signals from NaI(Tl) crystal readout PMTs are amplified using custom-made preamplifiers.
 The high-gain anode and low-gain dynode channel signals are amplified by 30 and 100 times, respectively.
-The amplified signals are converted to digital 500 megasamples per second (MSPS) using 12 bit flash analog-to-digital converters (FADCs).
-Further, unamplified signals from the liquid scintillator PMTs are digitized by 62.5 MSPS ADC (SADC).
+The amplified signals are converted to digital 500 mega samples per second (MSPS) using 12-bit flash analog-to-digital converters (FADCs).
+Further, unamplified signals from the LS PMTs are digitized using 62.5 MSPS ADC (SADC).

-The events are triggered by anode channel signals when at least one photoelectron, which is more than 20\,ADC, counts in both PMTs coincidence within 200\,ns time window.
-A typical single photoelectron signal exhibits an average of 60\,ADC counts.
-Triggers from individual channels are generated by field programmable gate arrays embedded in the FADCs.
-The final decision for an event is made by a trigger and clock board (TCB) that also synchronizes the timing of the different modules.
-If one crystal satisfies the trigger condition, all of the FADCs (NaI(Tl) crystals) and SADC (LS) receive signals.
-Moreover, for each FADC channel, data length is 8 $\mu$s waveform that starts 2.4 $\mu$ prior to the trigger.
+The events are triggered by the anode channel signals when at least one photoelectron, which is more than 20\,ADC, is observed in both PMTs in coincidence within a 200\,ns time window.
+A typical single photoelectron signal exhibits an average ADC count of 60.
+Triggers from individual channels are generated by field-programmable gate arrays embedded in the FADCs.
+The final decision for an event is made by a trigger and clock board (TCB) that synchronizes the timing of different modules.
+If one crystal satisfies the trigger condition, all FADCs (NaI(Tl) crystals) and SADC (LS) receive signals.
+For each FADC channel, an 8 $\mu$s waveform is recorded that starts at 2.4 $\mu$s prior to the trigger.